DataDog/terraform-provider-datadog/docs/resources/security_monitoring_default_rule.md

 page_title: "datadog_security_monitoring_default_rule Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog Security Monitoring Rule API resource for default rules.
+It can only be imported, you can't create a default rule.
 ---

 # datadog_security_monitoring_default_rule (Resource)